 For illustrative purposes in this document three competency levels are described.
 These levels may not relate to skill or experience levels used by a particular organization.
-Figure 4-5 provides a visual of this concept.

 - Competency Level I skill requirements are basic and are usually obtained during the first few years in that role.
-Although a person may have been working in the security arena for the last 15 years, if they move into a new role requiring additional functional skills they would need to possess more than Competency level I skills; - Competency Level II skill requirements are considered intermediate, and are those skills that have obtained and honed during more years in that role; and - Competency Level III skill requirements are considered expert, and are those skills that can only be obtained after many years in the role.
+Although a person may have been working in the security arena for the last 15 years, if they move into a new role requiring additional functional skills they would need to more than Competency level I skills. - Competency Level II skill requirements are considered intermediate, and are those skills that have obtained and honed during more years in that role. - Competency Level III skill requirements are considered expert, and are those skills that can only be obtained after many years in the role.